PROVIDI-Lab/TURQUOISE/README.md

 ## Features
 Key features of TURQUOISE include:

--GUI-based quantitative imaging workflow
+- GUI-based quantitative imaging workflow
--Cohort-level dataset management
+- Cohort-level dataset management
--Manual and semi-automated segmentation tools
+- Manual and semi-automated segmentation tools
--Support for multicenter and longitudinal datasets -Automatic generation of ADC and IVIM maps
+- Support for multicenter and longitudinal datasets
+- Automatic generation of ADC and IVIM maps
--Built-in tools for ROI-based quantitative analysis -Plugin framework for advanced analysis methods -Multiple segmentation profiles for inter/intra-rater studies -Offline operation for secure clinical research environments
+- Built-in tools for ROI-based quantitative analysis
+- Plugin framework for advanced analysis methods
+- Multiple segmentation profiles for inter/intra-rater studies
+- Offline operation for secure clinical research environments

-##Creating a dataset
+## Creating a dataset

 To initialize a dataset: